dhbridge/curriculum/source/modules/2014-09-19-module10-local_data.markdown

 Next type <span class="command">nltk.download('stopwords')</span> and press enter.

+Once you see

+    True
+    >>>

+you have successfully downloaded the stopwords file.
+You can now exit the Python Interactive Shell using <span class="command">quit()</span>

 Great!

 Now we need to load these stopwords into our Python file.
 Switching back to our "my_second_script.py" file, add <span class="command">from nltk.corpus import stopwords</span> to the top of the file.

+Your file should now look like:

+    import json
+    from collections import Counter
+    import nltk
+    from nltk.corpus import stopwords

+    with open("search_results.json") as json_file:
+        json_data = json.load(json_file)

+    #print json_data[1]

 We are now ready to start working with our data.